cadia-lvl/metawave/README.md

 # Metawave
 Metawave is a command line tool for generating speeker meta information from TTS datasets.
 This tool can be used for analyzing and comparing speekers in multi-speeker TTS datasets.
 Metawave can generate a list of outliers in the dataset that are potentially better left out in TTS training.
+Metawave only supports .wav for the audio but should work with any regular file type for text tokens.

 ## Installing
 Metawave is a python 3.6 application and to run it, all dependencies need to be installed first via `pip install -r requirements.txt`